MicrosoftDocs/azure-devops-docs/docs/work/track/share-plans.md

 <a id="team-services" />

-### Attachment control toolbar, Team Services &  TFS 2017 web portal
+### Attachment control toolbar, VSTS &  TFS 2017 web portal

 <img src="_img/share-plans-attachment-tab-vsts.png" alt="Attachment controls, web portal VSTS" style="border: 2px solid #C3C3C3;" />

 > [!TIP]
-> From Team Services, you can drag and drop files into the attachment area.
+> From VSTS, you can drag and drop files into the attachment area.
 From the browse menu, you can multi-select several files and attach within a single action.
 Also, from VSTS and TFS 2017.1 and later versions, you can add attachments to your pull request comments.
 You can also add attachments in pull request comments by drag-and-drop or by browsing.
 For details, see [Syntax support for Markdown files, widgets, and pull request comments, Attachments](../../reference/markdown-guidance.md#attach).

 You can edit, open, save, or delete an attachment by clicking an attachment and opening it's ![actions icon](../_img/icons/actions-icon.png) actions menu.

 <img src="_img/share-plans-attachment-menu-options.png" alt="Attachment menu options,  VSTS" style="border: 2px solid #C3C3C3;" />

 > [!NOTE]
-> For Team Services, you can add up to 100 attachments to a work item.
+> For VSTS, you can add up to 100 attachments to a work item.
 Attempts to add more result in an error message upon saving the work item.

 <a id="tfs-portal" />